 Theme parks are, obviously, great fun.
-We need only to picture Thorpe Park’s Nemesis Inferno for a moment to dampen our pants out of nervous excitement.
+We need only to picture Thorpe Park’s Nemesis Inferno for a moment to dampen our pants from nervous excitement.
 But Planet Coaster is a building game made with the faith that we virtual architects can do better, and one of our favourite management games, too.

 Looking at the exquisite and intricate Planet Coaster creations that exist already, that faith seems to have been well placed.
 Using all the skills at their disposal, we have seen players create wonderful reimaginings of the Millennium Falcon and the Enterprise – surrounded by g-force-boasting shenanigans.

 Planet Coaster, along with the original Rollercoaster Tycoon series, make developers Frontier Developments building game stalwarts.
 With the endless tools that games such as this have to offer, you will be well on the way to producing roller coasters that leave your virtual park attendees shoving their way to the front of the queue.

 Certainly one of the best city building games out there, Cities: Skylines will consume the life of any budding mayor.
-Whether you create a city replete with Cities: Skylines natural disasters or piles of corpses lining the street, or create a vegan utopia with the Cities: Skylines Green Cities expansion, you are bound to have fun in this city building game.
+Whether you create a city replete with natural disasters or piles of corpses lining the street, or create a vegan utopia with the Green Cities expansion, you are bound to have fun in this city building game.

 Cities: Skylines has all the tools to give building games experts everything they need to create wonderfully intricate cityscapes – and even more if you count the many Cities: Skylines mods.
 And they have done it without the always-online DRM nonsense of 2013’s SimCity.